Hiring Manager: Brittany McCullough, Managing Director of Growth & Operations

 Educators for Excellence’s Growth team is seeking a Development Manager to manage execution of all aspects of the organization’s donor portfolio in a particular region.
 The Manager will also contribute to evolving the team’s culture, systems, and workflows to meet the needs of this unique and unprecedented moment.

 With chapters currently operating in Los Angeles, New York, Connecticut, Chicago, Boston, and Minnesota, E4E’s organizing culture is grounded in our passion for impacting educational systems and revolves around an innovative, roll-up-your-sleeves spirit backed by a shared commitment to continuous professional growth.

 Scope: What is the nature of the role?

-Reporting to the Director of Regional Giving, the Manager will work in close partnership with our Minnesota Executive Director and Chicago team to raise approximately $1-1.5 million for these chapters in FY22 and support efforts to incrementally increase revenue in subsequent years.
+The Development Manager will work in close partnership with our chapter leaders to fundraise for designated regions and support efforts across the development team.
 Key responsibilities for the Manager will include:

-- In close partnership with the Director of Regional Giving (DRG) and local Executive/State Directors, contribute to the vision-setting, design, and implementation of strategy for Midwest donor portfolio stewardship and growth.
+- In close partnership with the development & growth team, leadership and local Executive/State Directors, contribute to the vision-setting, design, and implementation of strategy for applicable chapter donor portfolio stewardship and growth.

 - Own the execution of portfolio activities, including:

-- Collaborate with the DRG, Executive Directors and other leaders to develop high-level cultivation plans to meet ambitious fundraising goals for each partner.
+- Collaborate with development leadership and chapter leaders to develop high-level cultivation plans to meet ambitious fundraising goals for each partner.

-- Support Executive Directors and other leaders in front-line fundraising activities by preparing meeting materials, donor research, and ghostwriting correspondence.
+- Support chapter leaders in front-line fundraising activities by preparing meeting materials, donor research, and ghostwriting correspondence.

 - Track, manage, and prioritize donor stewardship activities.